Spaqin/spaq-in/src/posts/2025-Seychelles.md

 At least at 8 in the morning.
 Around 10 it gets flooded with tourists, mostly Russians, and the magic is gone.
 My advice is to go early and enjoy the peace while you can.

-### Three Beaches with Anse Coco
+### Three Beaches with Anse Cocos

 In one day with a bike you don't have much other choice.
 It's not a long way to get to three beaches, albeit a hilly one, so I hope the gears in your bike work properly and the chain doesn't fall or break.
 You start at Grand Anse, where you leave your bike by a palm tree.
 The beach is quite rowdy, the seas rough with big waves and little to no shadow.
 It's also the most accessible, that's the best I can say.
 There's a restaurant nearby if you're hungry, but otherwise just start walking to the left, into the forest, hike for 10 minutes and reach Petite Anse.

-There's again no shadow to shield you from the sun, so my recommendation is to just keep walking.
+There's again no shadow to shield you from the sun, so my recommendation is to just keep walking towads Anse Cocos.
 The hike is a bit longer this time, but not challenging either.
 Once you arrive though you will see the best beach of the three.
 Starting from the sand, there's some shade here and there; some dried dead trees which you can exploit for some cool portrait photos; the sea is still rough with big waves, but more manageable than in the other beach.
 The sea is said to have 7 shades of blue that you can see and while it's a bit of an exaggeration, it is certainly the most interesting.
 At the far end there's also a little spot covered by rocks from all sides where you can swim peacefully, shielded from the waves... definitely one of the better spots.
 At least, it felt better than even Source d'Argent in some ways

 Rest up before you realize you need to go back...